These ceilings with breathtaking decoration will fascinate you

 The most important part of this mosque is its main dome, which has a voice reflection.

-One of the most fantastic phenomena of this mosque is the breathtaking echo in the dome chamber, bellow the main dome.
+One of the most fantastic phenomena of this mosque is the breathtaking echo in the dome chamber, below the main dome.
 For each impact made it echoes back 18 times the reaction initially.
 As one approaches the center of the dome, the number of reactions decreases but the range of amplification increases.
 Perhaps the designer wanted to remind us of this Farsi saying:

 The claims times the real owning of each person becomes equal to a constant